FrontEndFoxes/curriculum/workshop/ch4.md

 ## Add and Remove Dogs

-We also need to build a way to add dogs to this favorites list and, sadly, to remove them from it.
+We also need to build a way to add dogs to this favorites list and, sadly, to remove thems from it.
 In other words, we have to _change our state_.
 The only way to actually change state in a Vuex store is by committing a _mutation_.
 Vuex mutations are very similar to events: each mutation has a string **type** and a **handler**.
 The handler function is where we perform actual state modifications and it will receive the state as the first argument.
 Let's create our first mutation.
 Inside the `store.js` clear the state `favorites` array and after the `state` property, add `mutations`:

 ```js
 export default new Vuex.Store({